 Professional Development System at the Watson College of Education

 Greetings!
-We are delighted that you have taken the time to peruse the Professional Development System (PDS) website.
-For the past 20 years, the Watson College of Education at UNCW has been committed to developing and sustaining mutually beneficial partnerships with P-12 schools.
-We initiated this partnership with the belief that we can only sustain reform efforts in public schools if teacher education programs are informed by research but grounded in the real work of public schools.
+Thank you for taking the time to visit the Professional Development System (PDS) website.
+For the past 20 years, the Watson College of Education at UNCW has been committed to developing and belief that we can only sustain reform efforts in public schools if teacher education programs are informed by research and grounded in the real work of public schools.

-Partnerships are dependent on the establishment of common goals, reciprocity, and collaborative work.
+Partnerships are dependent upon the establishment of common goals, reciprocity, and collaborative work.
 But, they also require compassion, empathy, and integrity.
-We have entered into each partnership with genuine support for the work that P-12 educators do, with an understanding that such work is challenging, and knowing that we must enter into collaborations with honesty and sincerity.
-Together, we can educate, nurture, and inspire the next generation of leaders.
+We have entered into each partnership with genuine support for the work that P-12 educators do, with an understanding that such work is challenging.
+Together, we are committed to educate, nurture, and inspire the next generation of leaders.